digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/VerificationLetter/Verification.md

 - Address
 - Phone Number

 Once your ticket has been processed, you will likely receive a email containing a verification letter in PDF format.
-Requests have historically taken 2 weeks, however this has become significantly longer in recent years, sometimes totalling multiple months:
+Requests usually take 2 weeks:

 ![Verification Letter Screenshot](./verification-letter.jpg)